GeForceLegend/Sundial-Lite/Readme.md

 ## Features

-Sundial Lite contains most features from the full version, excepting path tracing stuff like path traced global illumination and reflection, and nether and the end effect is removed to reduce developing workload, they will be added again when Sundial Lite's framework is almost complete.
+Sundial Lite contains most features from the full version, excepting path tracing stuff like path traced global illumination and reflection.
 It also reduced reflection and volumetric light (and fog) from calculating 2 times to 1 time.

 Sundial Lite is using [visibility bitmask from shadertoy (CC0)](https://www.shadertoy.com/view/XcdBWf) as global illumination and ambient occlusion solution.
 Noise is expected.